raspberrypilearning/3D-scene/en/step_4.md

 You have selected a backdrop and a sprite.
 Now it's time to think about what other sprites you want in your **scenery**.
 In this step you will create other sprites using the **Paint Editor**.

-The wooden chair below cannot be animated because it is drawn on to the Backdrop.
-The added **Wheelchair** sprite can be animated because a sprite can be programmed.
+The wooden chair below cannot be animated because it is drawn on to the backdrop and therefore cannot be programmed.
+The added **Wheelchair** sprite can be animated because sprites can be programmed.

 ![Backdrop with furniture and chairs](images/challenge2-backdrop-bedroom.png){:width="600px"}

 By developing some of your backdrop as a sprite or a series of sprites you can create some interesting, 3-dimensions effects which will make your scenery appear more realistic.

-For example, the moon can rise behind the houses because they are both created as sprites.
+For example, the moon can rise behind the houses because they are both sprites.

 ![Sprite moon goes behind houses](images/challenge2-moon-rising-houses.gif)

 In Scratch, objects that in the real-world don't move, such as buildings, can move if they are created as sprites.
-In the example below the moving buildings create the sense that the car is driving.
+In the example below the moving **Building** sprites create the sense that the car is driving.

 ![Sprite car stays still, street moves](images/challenge2-car-driving.gif){:width="400px"}